Consumer Cellular vs. Boost Mobile

 Cost

-Boost Mobile’s prepaid plans are affordable, especially compared to some other carriers.
+Boost Mobile’s prepaid plans are affordable, especially compared to other carriers.
 Its cheapest no-frills plan has optional add-ons you can buy for $10 a month each.
-They add up, so it makes sense to think about the services that are important to you before you choose a plan.
-In some instances, it may make sense to go with a more expensive Boost Mobile plan that includes the add-ons, such as hot spots, high-speed data, premium voicemail, and Global Talk and Text.
+They add up, so it makes sense to consider the services important to you before you choose a plan.
+In some instances, it may make sense to go with a more expensive Boost Mobile plan that includes add-ons, such as hot spots, high-speed data, premium voicemail, and Global Talk and Text.

 » You Might Like: Eight Budgeting Tips for Seniors